Areskiko/MTDT4S/PU/Web Service.md

-Software components that deliver specific, useful functionality, which can be accessed over the web
+Software components that deliver specific, useful functionality, which can be accessed over the [[Web]]

 #PU